dheirylopez/dheirylopez.github.io/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
-With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.
+## Dheiry López - Senior Software Developer | Full-Stack & Scalable Solutions | Dominican Republic

+**Greetings!** I’m Dheiry López, a passionate software engineer based in the [Dominican Republic](https://en.wikipedia.org/wiki/Dominican_Republic).
+I specialize in developing robust, scalable software solutions, leveraging technologies such as C#, ASP.NET, JavaScript, Angular, RESTful APIs, microservices, and AWS cloud infrastructure.
+With experience across sectors like energy, payroll/HR, healthcare manufacturing, and technology, I combine problem-solving skills with a commitment to delivering high-quality solutions that meet both business and user needs.
+I thrive on transforming ideas into functional systems and fostering seamless collaboration across teams.

 ## Skills and Expertise

-I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+I specialize in developing robust and scalable software solutions, leveraging modern technologies to solve complex problems.
+My expertise includes designing and implementing **RESTful APIs** and microservices architectures to ensure seamless integration, high performance, and maintainable systems.
+I also work with **C#**, **ASP.NET**, **JavaScript**, **Angular**, and **AWS cloud infrastructure**, delivering software that meets both business and user needs while ensuring reliability and efficiency.

 ## Innovation and Problem-Solving

-I thrive on solving complex problems and transforming ideas into functional, elegant websites.
-Whether it's optimizing performance, implementing new features, or troubleshooting issues, I approach each challenge with enthusiasm and a commitment to delivering high-quality solutions.
+I thrive on solving complex problems and turning ideas into functional software solutions.
+Whether it’s optimizing performance, implementing new features, or troubleshooting issues, I approach every challenge with enthusiasm and a commitment to delivering high-quality results that meet both user and business needs.

 ## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.
+Living in the Dominican Republic has shaped my perspective as a software engineer.
+Working in a country with diverse industries — from energy and manufacturing to healthcare and technology — has taught me the importance of developing digital solutions that are both practical and adaptable.
+I value creating software that meets local needs while maintaining a global, future-ready vision.

 ## Continuous Learning

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements.
-I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.
+The innovative world of technology inspires me to keep learning and growing.
+I’m passionate about exploring new tools and emerging technologies that enhance both the functionality and design of the solutions I create.

 ## Collaboration and Communication

-I believe in the power of collaboration and effective communication.
-Whether working with clients, designers, or fellow developers, I value clear communication to ensure the success of every project.
+I believe in the power of collaboration and clear communication.
+Whether working with clients, designers, or fellow developers, I prioritize transparency and teamwork to ensure every project’s success.

 ## Get in Touch